Elite4EverX/Mp3SuperPlayer/README.md

 Make sure you have these node modules installed (comes with npm install):

-next (React framework)
+-next (React framework)

+-react / react-dom (library base)

+-typescript (typing)

+-uuid (for IDs)

-react / react-dom (library base) typescript (typing) uuid (for IDs) idb (for IndexedDB if you wanna expand to real cloud saves) eslint + @types for lint/type safety
+-idb (for IndexedDB if you wanna expand to real cloud saves)

+-eslint + @types for lint/type safety

-All shipped in the bundled package.json.
+-All shipped in the bundled package.json.-

 --------------------------------------------------------------------------------------